matebolic/minesweeper/README.md

 # Minesweeper

 This is a solution what I build at Flow Academy's Junior Java Developer Course.
+The project kickoff was on 26th June 2023, and the presentation was on 12th July 2023.

 ## Table of contents